 Deadline and Official Website

-The deadline for DRD Scholarships for Sub-Saharan Africans is 30 November 2019 and this is why we are advising all applicants to hurry up.
-Everyone can find out more information about the scholarships and fill in the online application forum by CLICKING HERE and visiting the official website.
+The deadline for DRD Scholarships for Sub-Saharan Africans is 30 November 2019 .
+We are advising all applicants to hurry up.
+Everyone can find out more information about the scholarships and fill in the online application forum by visiting the official website.